 32. Toward, and not towards, onward, not onwards, so American spelling: analyze, criticize, favorite, etc.

-33. footnote numbers follow the colon
+33. footnote numbers follow the comma or period, but they appear before a semi-colon

 34. when citing a webpage, always provide (last accessed on Aug.
 30, 2010), or whatever date it might be